 Today I wanted to break down the FIVE MAIN SYSTEMS that protect bad cops.

-First, before I get to the broader, systemic problem of holding police accountable in general, I wanted to take a quick second to look at what we know about the cop at the center of this nationwide uprising.
+But before I get to the broader, systemic problem of holding police accountable in general, I wanted to take a quick second to look at what we know about the cop at the center of this nationwide uprising: Derek Chauvin.

-What do we know about the nineteen year career of Derrick Chauvin, the officer charged with the murder of George Floyd?
+What do we know about the nineteen year career of Derek Chauvin, the officer charged with the murder of George Floyd?